 CE - mark

 CE marking (originally EC mark) is a mandatory conformity mark for products placed on the market in the European Economic Area (EEA).
 With the CE marking on a product the manufacturer ensures that the product conforms to the essential requirements of the applicable EC directives.
 The letters "CE" stand for "Conformité Européenne" ("European Conformity").
-(29) This conformity is in the responsibility domain of AO, and does not impose any requirements.
+(29) This conformity is in the responsibility domain of AO, and Wyre does not impose any requirements.
 AO is strongly advised to follow the standards and the requirements imposed by law.

 AO Equipment Wall Outlet Certification